The Lubin-Tate Theory of Configuration Spaces: I: Introduction

 \subsection{Statement of Results}

 The main tool used in this work is a convergent spectral sequence, together with an algebraic identification of its $\mathrm{E}^2$-page as the homology of an explicit complex.
+The identification of this chain complex can be viewed as our main new theoretical result.
 The spectral sequence arises from a connection between configuration spaces and Lie algebras explored by the third author in \cite{knudsen2016higher}.
 Motivated by the work of Beilinson--Drinfeld on chiral algebras \cite{BeilinsonDrinfeld:CA}, as generalised and reinterpreted by Francis--Gaitsgory in \cite{FrancisGaitsgory:CKD}, this connection takes the form of an adjunction between $\mathbb{E}_n$-algebras and {spectral Lie algebras} (in the sense of Salvatore \cite{salvatore1998configuration} and Ching \cite{ching2005bar}).
 The existence of this adjunction allows one to interpret the configuration spaces of $\mathbb{R}^n$ as a kind of universal enveloping algebra.
-Combining a version of the Poincar\'{e}--Birkhoff--Witt theorem with the theory of factorisation homology \cite{AyalaFrancis:FHTM}, one obtains a formula expressing the stable homotopy types of configuration spaces of manifolds $M$ in terms of the {Lie algebra homology} $C^{\mathcal{L}}$ of related spectral Lie algebras.
+Combining a version of the Poincar\'{e}--Birkhoff--Witt theorem with the theory of factorization homology \cite{AyalaFrancis:FHTM}, one obtains a formula expressing the stable homotopy types of configuration spaces of manifolds $M$ in terms of the {Lie algebra homology} $C^{\mathcal{L}}$ of related spectral Lie algebras.